About Bonsai

 Appreciating Bonsai

-Roots, Nebari (Visible root spread)
+Roots, Nebari (Visible Root Spread)

-Trunk, Tachi-agari (the lower trunk)
+Trunk, Tachi-agari (the Lower Trunk)

-Tachi-agari seen in Goyo-matsu
+Tachi-agari seen in Japanese White Pine

-Branches, Edaburi (Gracefully-shaped branches)
+Branches, Edaburi (Gracefully-Shaped Branches)

 Foliage